 Yes, I’ve had a mostly healthy relationship since then but he got the damaged me, the me when the PTSD really reared its head.
 It wasn’t easy for either of us, but we at least had some happiness.
 It was hard, he was seeing a psychologist for emotional detachment disorder so I guess that’s what kept me placing bricks in to my wall instead of slowly taking it down piece by piece.

 Since then, I dated a man for almost two years.
-It was ‘casual’ but people seemed to think we acted like a relationship.
+It was probably a situation-ship but people seemed to think we acted like a relationship.
 We’d laugh together, spend a lot of time together, tease each other and generally vent about our lives.
 Occasionally we’d do family things together but never a big event.
 We’d buy each other gifts with cute cards, but never an I love you.
-We never opened to committing to each other, I guess we just knew it wasn’t meant to be.
+We never opened to truly committing to each other, I guess we just knew it wasn’t meant to be.
 He was a great support through all of my emotional times and when I let go of him, I seem to have also let go of my past traumas.
 Still I wonder if that relationship put more bricks in to my wall.

 They say that things happen when you least expect them.
 It wasn’t part of the plan for me to let someone in recently.
 I know it wasn’t part of their plan either.
 But I’ve stopped building my wall.
 I’ve gone from having this Great Wall of China as strong as it could be to completely letting it crumble.
 As my wall has come down, I’ve seen another try to rebuild.
 I know that I’m strong enough to at least let the light shine through the cracks.
 No more building walls.